 Cooking and caring for my family is what I do best.
-As chauvinistic as it sounds, I was taught early on that as a Filipina, our role was to keep the household running smoothly, so that our children can excel .
+I was taught early on that as a Filipina, our role was to keep the household running smoothly, so that our children can excel .
 Today, the old-fashioned rule still holds — one of the best ways to fuel our family is to serve them good food.
-This Beef Salpicao also known as Salpicado de Solomillo was a dish my mom used to make for both everyday meals and special occasions.
+This Beef Salpicao also known as Salpicado de Solomillo was a dish my mom used to make for everyday meals or special occasions.
 Beef was an expensive ingredient in the Philippines, more so in our rural town, Tarlac.
 Mom taught me to cook it well so as not to waste the pricey meat.
 Our town’s beef butcher only had cuts available on Tuesdays and Saturdays back then.
 Today, I can cook this dish with my eyes closed, easily from memory.

 Beef Salpicao or Salpicado de Solomillo is a Filipino dish, of Spanish origin, that can be served as an appetizer or entrée.
 My mom loved making this for us.
 I can see now why she did.
-It’s so easy to cook.

 Mom used to say in Spanish “Vamos a tener Salpicado de Solomillo esta noche.”
 (We are having Salpicado de Solomillo tonight).
 In Spanish, the term ‘salpicar’ means to sprinkle.
 ‘Solomillo’ is Spanish for ‘sirloin’.
 In this incredibly easy recipe, these beef tenderloin strips were sprinkled with the right amount of seasonings and plenty of garlic.
 When cooked, the seared beef strips were salty with a hint of sweetness from the wine, succulent from the seasonings and addictive with all the crisp garlic sprinkled on it.
 Some restaurants in Manila serve these beef pieces cubed.
 I sliced the beef thinly to pair up with the crisp pan fried potato strips.